Dumbbell Shoulder Fly: How to Do and Muscles Worked

 Are reverse flyes for the back or shoulders?

-The reverse fly targets the muscles in the upper back, but it mainly focuses on the rear deltoid (backside of the shoulder).
+The reverse fly targets the muscles in the upper back but focuses on the rear deltoid (the backside of the shoulder).

 Are shoulder flys effective?

 Yes, shoulder flys can be very effective for targeting and developing the muscles in the shoulders, specifically the deltoids.
-Also, shoulder flys can help improve posture and make a well-rounded physique.
+Moreover, shoulder flys can help improve posture and make a well-rounded physique.

 Should I do shoulder flys sitting or standing?